Security & Privacy Policy

 - See your private tokens or secrets

-- Analysis tools (Slither, Mythril) run in memory
+- Analysis tools (Slither, Aderyn, Mythril, AI layer, Custom heuristics) run in memory.

 We DO store: